saltzm/benchmarks/README.md

 left in benchmarks.cpp that are worth paying attention to.
 I'll clean this up more in the following weeks.

+# Caveats
+Never take benchmarks at face value and assume the results will always be the same.
+There's a lot of context that goes with each of these, which means that you might not want to always do the thing that appears fastest here.
+For example, in different situations the compiler is able to perform different optimizations, so something that looks "free" in the benchmark might turn out not to be free in your code - or something that seems faster in a microbenchmark might adversely impact performance in another way.
+The point of this is to understand different factors that *might* affect performance so that you can watch out for them and consider them - not to tell you what's right or what's wrong to use in every situation.

 # How to Install and Run

 ```bash